Howard Brown Health: 2020 and future plans

+2023-2024 financial instability, site closures, and 50th anniversary

+At the advent of its 50th Anniversary, on July 1, 2024, Howard Brown issued a statement issuing a 7% position layoff for 43 positions.
+The press release issued by Dr. Robin Gay, interim CEO and President of Howard Brown, cites that this follows a critical need to address a $6.6 million budget gap in the 2023-2024 Fiscal Year.
+This news follows a press release earlier this year in May announcing the closure of the Howard Brown Health Center Locations: Diversey and 47th/Thresholds South scheduled to close on August 31, 2024 and September 30, 2024 respectively further citing the aforementioned $6.6 million budget gap as rationale.

+This layoff is the second in the past 2 years with the first being announced publicly in a press release on January 2, 2023.
+This issue announced a 16% reduction in workforce to close a $12 million revenue shortfall.
+In August 2023, following union grievances and eight months of discussion Howard Brown Health followed guidance recommended by the National Labor Relations Board (NLRB) to reinstate the workers that were laid off with discussion of backpay pending.
+Announced on the Workforce Updates page on March 8, 2024, an evidentiary hearing is being held in October to determine if Howard Brown Health violated the National Labor Relations Act in its enactment of layoffs in January 2023.

 Locations

 Howard Brown Health's main facility is in the Uptown neighborhood of Chicago, with one with the city's highest incidences of HIV/AIDS.
 Additional locations are in the Boystown, Englewood, Lakeview, and Rogers Park neighborhoods.

 Youth aged 12–24 may access services at Howard Brown Health Center's Broadway Youth Center (BYC), located in Chicago's Boystown neighborhood.

 Howard Brown Health operates three resale shops called The Brown Elephant in Chicago's Lakeview and Andersonville neighborhoods and in suburban Oak Park.
 The Andersonville location made it to the list of "10 Things to Do in Chicago" by Time magazine's City Guide.